Siemens Desiro: Egypt

 In May 2022, it was announced the Egypt has ordered 94 Desiro four-car sets, amongst other railway equipment, for a 2000 km railway development.

 Germany

-In April 2015, Siemens announced that it had won a tender to build a fleet of 82 Desiro HC trains for the Rhine-Ruhr Express (RRX) project in Germany.
+In April 2015, Siemens announced that it had won a tender to build a fleet of 82 Desiro HC trains for the Rhein-Ruhr-Express (RRX) project in Germany.

 Israel

 In September 2017, Israel Railways announced that Siemens was the successful bidder in a tender for 60 Electric Multiple Unit sets (for a total of 330 carriages) to be delivered starting in 2021.
 Under the contract, Siemens will supply Israel Railways with Desiro HC trainsets at a value of US$910 million with options for additional units to be supplied in the future.
 Siemens will also build a US$65 million maintenance depot in Ashkelon and maintain the first 24 trains for the sum of US$114 million, with an option for Israel Railways to increase the number of trains under Siemens' maintenance later.